cotect/covid-local-api/README.md

 For more details on endpoints, query parameters, and output formats, please have a look at the [Swagger docs](http://ec2-3-90-67-33.compute-1.amazonaws.com/docs).

-## Client libraries

-Want to use the API directly in your code?
-We will soon publish client libraries for Python and Javascript.
-If you use another language, please get in touch (johannes.rieke@gmail.com).
-Our API is based on the OpenAPI standard, so we can create client libraries quickly.

 ## Running the API locally